Working Dogs

 About the German Pinscher

-The German Pinscher is a large working dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the German Pinscher is manageable for most owners.
+The German Pinscher is a medium working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the German Pinscher is manageable for most owners.
 Typically standing 17 to 20 inches tall at the shoulder and weighing 25 to 45 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the German Pinscher brings a distinct combination of traits that sets it apart.
 The German Pinscher is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the German Pinscher loves being close to its people and forms strong bonds with every member of the household.